A new Concussion/Brain Injury

 It is thought that pre-existing conditions affecting recovery could include diet, age, lifestyle, fitness, the health of your gut microbiome, vitamin and mineral reserves and levels, particularly vitamins B12 and D, sleep quality, underlying psychological or psychiatric conditions, personality type/attitudes and general mental health, medications and health issues, alcohol or substance misuse, level of education achieved and even genetics and epigenetics could be factors that cause a predisposition to prolonged recovery.

-While much more research is needed, another underlying factor could be the poor responses people have to the secondary injury or biochemical cascade.
+While much more research is needed, another underlying factor could be people’s poor responses to the secondary injury or biochemical cascade.

 All of the pre-existing conditions mentioned above can affect the delicate balances in biological functionality.
 The health of the gut microbiome, adrenals/hormone balance and immune system can all affect how well and how quickly we recover from inflammatory responses to injury and trauma.
 Those who have suffered previous trauma or a prior brain injury may already have a weakened system.